rodolfocal/sockjs-deadlock/README.md

 * Later on, thread 2 calls ``SockJSSession.shutdown()`` (close handle callback for HttpServerResponse). ``SockJSSession.shutdown()`` is also a synchronized method on this ``sockJsSession`` object so it will not execute until thread 1 fully executes ``SockJSSession.close()``.
 * Later on, thread 1, still on ``SockJSSession.close()`` execution path, tries to call ``HttpServerResponseImpl.end(HttpServerResponseImpl.java:328)``, which also has a synchronized statement on ServerConnection conn.

+**Output**

+Connected to the target VM, address: '127.0.0.1:60400', transport: 'socket'
+from main :vert.x-eventloop-thread-0
+Got Websocket Server
+from handler :vert.x-eventloop-thread-7 Verticle :rodolfocal.App@60a6639d
+from timeout : vert.x-eventloop-thread-7 Verticle :rodolfocal.App@60a6639d
+from context : vert.x-eventloop-thread-7 Verticle :rodolfocal.App@60a6639d

 **Stacktrace**:

+After the output above (a similar one) we will have something like this:

 **thread 1**

 Mar 29, 2016 5:57:05 PM io.vertx.core.impl.BlockedThreadChecker
-WARNING: Thread Thread[vert.x-eventloop-thread-6,5,main] has been blocked for 265537 ms, time limit is 2000 io.vertx.core.VertxException: Thread blocked
+WARNING: Thread Thread[vert.x-eventloop-thread-7,5,main] has been blocked for 265537 ms, time limit is 2000 io.vertx.core.VertxException: Thread blocked
 	at io.vertx.core.http.impl.HttpServerResponseImpl.end(HttpServerResponseImpl.java:328)
 	at io.vertx.ext.web.handler.sockjs.impl.XhrTransport$XhrPollingListener.close(XhrTransport.java:178)